 #Why does my Hisense TV sound keep cutting out?

-Frequent audio dropouts usually point to a loose HDMI or optical cable.
 Check both ends of every cable and reseat them firmly.
-If you’re using Bluetooth audio, interference from nearby devices or distance from the TV can also cause intermittent drops.
-Power cycling the TV and any connected devices clears temporary glitches that cause this behavior.
+Bluetooth interference from nearby devices causes intermittent drops.
+Power cycle the TV and connected devices to clear glitches.

 #How do I reset the sound on my Hisense TV without a factory reset?